-3 The Proposed Development Process for Conscious Systems
+3 The Proposed Development Process for Self-Conscious Systems

-The perception loop is at the base of the development and implementation process for a conscious behaviour in a robotic system because it provides the starting point for the system to be able to activate all the proper behaviours sprung from the mismatch between the expected situation and the real perceived one in pursuing a goal.
+The perception loop forms the base of the development and implementation process for self-conscious behaviour in a robotic system because it provides the starting point for the system to be able to activate all the proper behaviours sprung from the mismatch between the expected situation and the real perceived one while pursuing a goal.

 In our approach, the robot can (dynamically) tune some of the mission execution parameters, decide to adopt another behaviour or to save the successful one in a repository of cases for a future reuse.
+Besides we consider robotic systems that, in the same way biological systems do, are endowed with a set of innate capabilities; these capabilities found their practical realization in the set of activities (i.e. tasks) the robot is able to perform with a precise set of parameters configuration; each set of parameters allows the robot to reach one specific goal.